gazebo-tooling/release-tools/jenkins-scripts/README.md

 1. Make changes locally and test that it builds correctly.
 2. Push changes to a specific branch in `release-tools`
-3. Go to seed job for the job you wanna test (usually you would use `_dsl_test` to not affect the jobs in production) and build with the parameter pointing to your new custom branch.
+3. Go to seed job for the job you wanna test (usually you would use [`_dsl_test`](https://build.osrfoundation.org/job/_dsl_test/) to not affect the jobs in production) and build with the parameter pointing to your new custom branch in the `RTOOLS_BRANCH` parameter.
 4. After it builds correctly, you will have generated jobs with the changes you implemented.
 You can use and modify the generated job.

 > WARNING! : Running the _dsl job for a specific job that it's not `test` will modify the configuration for production.
 You should always aim to utilize `test` jobs.